-The PPM Background Service monitor is controlled using the
+The PPM Background Service monitor is controlled by the following server configuration parameters:

-ENABLE_BACKGROUND_SERVICE_MONITOR parameter turns the monitor on (the default).
-The
+- ENABLE_BACKGROUND_SERVICE_MONITOR.
+Turns the monitor on (the default).

-Note: For information on all of the background services in PPM, see PPM Background Services.
+Note: For information about all the background services in PPM, see PPM background services.

 You can change the values of the